akshata29/entaoai/README.md

 ## Updates

+* 2/28/2024 - Removed SEC analysis features and it's moved into it's own repo at [sec](https://github.com/akshata29/sec)
+* 1/28/2024 - Remove PitchBook features as they are moved into it's own repo at [pib](https://github.com/akshata29/pitchbook)
 * 1/19/2024 - Updated the python package & OpenAI > 1.0.
 Changes made to all Python API for breaking changes introduced in OpenAI and langchain.
 * 10/12/2023 - Initial version of [Autonomous](./api/PromptFlow/Autonomous/) PromptFlow.
 For now supporting the Pinecone indexes, but support for Cognitive Search and Redis will be updated soon.
 * 9/29/2023 - Added [Evaluate](./api/PromptFlow/Evaluate/) PromptFlow.
 Prompt Flow once created in Azure ML, can be attached to your existing run to evaluate against the following evaluation process :